 Total run time:

-This unit for the No. 86 video project aims to educate law students about the history and function of the administrative state and to raise questions about controversies that have developed over the scope of power that agencies frequently exercise.
+A deep dive into the history and function of the administrative state - and exploration of questions over the scope of power that agencies frequently exercise.

-Fundamentally, this unit on administrative law will underscore a fundamental dichotomy between more and less government.
 On the surface, administrative law looks apolitical (bipartisan support, use of regulations to create law by both parties, unelected agency staff, etc.).
 But in practice, whether we have more or less government is itself a complex political and philosophical debate.
+The experts in this course not only offer answers but also ask the viewer to ponder new questions.

 Total run time: